 Each experience is unique and tailored to the people and events I serve.
 There is no one way to create a powerful live performance other than to be truthful in our storytelling.
 I have an innate and informed ability to solicit stories and guide non-experienced actors through a polished presentation.
 And the plays I craft are one-of-a kind representations of what I hear; it's important to me that the majority of the script is comprised of the actors' own words.

-Why create a live performance in this age of six-second online videos and short attention spans?
+Why create a live performance in this age of TikToks and short attention spans?
 Because there is power in people gathered together.
 Because your message will be communicated and remembered in a way that social media can never convey.
 Connect with me today to discuss the ways that we can, together, empower your group and tell its stories for preservation, for understanding, and for real change.